CIFNI proposal for promoting equality and sustainable development

-It is intended that CSR will be added to by the contractor as the project progresses, and will be used to demonstrate how the contract requirements have been achieved.
+The requirements are supported by a Contractor's Sustainability Report (CSR).
+It is intended that the CSR will be added to by the contractor as the project progresses, and will be used to demonstrate how the contract requirements have been achieved.

 Whilst some of the sustainability requirements will apply to all projects, others will only apply above certain construction cost thresholds.

 Sustainability requirements - guidance, model contract clauses (Feb 2019)